Board year at Commotie

 Love, Ilse

-As the treasurer of Commotie, it is your job to manage the association’s finances and keep track of all transactions.
-At the beginning of the year a financial policy plan is made and your main task is to make sure everyone sticks to it throughout the whole year to ensure the association’s financial well-being.
+As the treasurer of Commotie, you are responsible for managing the association’s finances and keeping track of all transactions.
+At the start of the year, a financial policy plan is created, and your primary role is to ensure that it is followed throughout the year to maintain the association’s financial stability.

-The role is highly independent, allowing a lot of flexibility and supporting skills in financial management and attention to detail.
-If you’d like to learn more about this position, please don’t hesitate to reach out to Sonia or me!
-We are more than happy to answer any questions.
+This role offers a high level of independence, flexibility, and the opportunity to develop valuable skills in financial management and attention to detail.
+If you’re interested in learning more, don’t hesitate to reach out at treasurer@svcommotie.nl!
+I’m happy to answer any questions.

 As the Commissioner of Internal Affairs, it is your responsibility to keep up to date with all the committees of Commotie.
 You keep track of their progress by keeping in close contact with all the committee chairmen as well as reading the minutes from each committee's meetings.
 You are the representative of all the committees together and report information back to the board during the weekly board meetings.